Updated with New Information On

-The Gaggia Titanium Super Automatic Espresso is one of the top home espresso machines and it’s quite impressive.
+The Gaggia Titanium Super Automatic Espresso is one of the best espresso machines for home and it’s quite impressive.
 With a sleek, modern look and lots of key features, we put this home espresso brewer to the test to see if the Gaggia Titanium Super Automatic Espresso maker is up to the standards we like our coffee!

 At a glance: